hug1320/hyprdots/README.md

 Checkout **Ksk**'s [video](https://www.youtube.com/watch?v=mb8h1-LB9K0) for full installation walkthrough.

 > [!IMPORTANT]
-> Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
+> Install script will auto-detect nvidia card and install nvidia drivers for your kernel.
-> So please ensure that your Nvidia card supports [dkms](https://wiki.archlinux.org/title/NVIDIA) drivers and hyprland.

 > [!CAUTION]
-> The script modifies your grub config to enable Nvidia drm and theme.
+> The script modifies your grub config to enable Nvidia drm and theme
-> This script is also designed to be done after a minimal arch installation, using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, grub, etc) and is at your own risk.

-After a minimal Arch install (with grub and systemd), clone and execute -
+After minimal Arch install (with grub and systemd), clone and execute -

 ```shell
 pacman -Sy git